madison-nicole/next-js-starter-code/README.md

-This contains starter code for a nextJS web app from the tutorial on the nextJS site docs.
+This contains starter code and a basic example for a nextJS web app from the tutorial on the nextJS site docs.